James Tomkins (rower): Club and state rowing

 Tomkins took up rowing at Carey Baptist Grammar School.
 He stroked the Carey First VIII in both of his senior years, 1982 and 1983.
 His long senior club career was with the Mercantile Rowing Club in Melbourne.

 Tomkins was selected in Victorian state representative King's Cup crews contesting the men's Interstate Eight-Oared Championship at the Australian Rowing Championships on eighteen occasions from 1985 to 2004.
 Tomkins was in winning Victorian King's Cup crews on fifteen occasions, for ten of which he was in stroke seat.

 Tomkins competed in Mercantile colours in the National Regatta at the Australian Rowing Championships in coxless pairs and in coxed and coxless fours from 1985.
-He won Australian national titles at those Australian Rowing Championships in 1985, 1987 & 1988 in a 2-; in 1986 & 1987 in a 4+; and in 1988 & 1990 in a 4- with other members of the Oarsome Foursome.
+He won Australian national titles at those Australian Rowing Championships in 1985, 1987 and 1988 in a 2-; in 1986 and 1987 in a 4+; and in 1988 and 1990 in a 4- with other members of the Oarsome Foursome.

 International representative rowing

 In 1985, Tomkins first made the Australian national team as stroke of the senior men's eight for the 1985 World Rowing Championships in Hazewinkel Belgium.
 The Australian eight finished in ninth place.
 In 1986, the Australian eight stroked by Steve Evans won a gold medal at the 1986 World Rowing Championships in Nottingham, England with Tomkins rowing in the six seat.
 That same crew rowed to victory at the 1986 Commonwealth Games in Edinburgh, and Tomkins won a Commonwealth Games gold medal.
 Tomkins also stroked a coxed four to a bronze medal at those same games.

 At the World Championships in Copenhagen 1987 Tomkins was in the six seat when the men's VIII finished in fourth place and at the 1988 Summer Olympics, the Australian eight finished fourth with Tomkins again rowing at six.

-In 1990 with his Mercantile clubmates Samuel Patten & Mike McKay and Nick Green from the Melbourne University Boat Club, Tomkins began racing an Australian representative coxless four.
+In 1990 with his Mercantile clubmates Samuel Patten and Mike McKay and Nick Green from the Melbourne University Boat Club, Tomkins began racing an Australian representative coxless four.
 Their success was immediate.
 They won the 1990 and 1991 World Championships.
 After Andrew Cooper replaced Samuel Patten, they followed up with a gold medal at the 1992 Summer Olympics in Barcelona.
 The crew's success gained them the nickname Oarsome Foursome and lifted the profile of rowing in Australia.
 The crew repeated its gold medal performance at the 1996 Summer Olympics, this time with Drew Ginn replacing Andrew Cooper.

 At the 1998 World Championships, the Oarsome Foursome raced and won the men's coxed four world title with Brett Hayman in the stern.
 Tomkins, Green and Hayman also took the world title at that same regatta as a coxed pair.
 In 1999, the boat would go on to try out, but lose the 1999 Australian selection trials in a coxless four.
 Tomkins and Drew Ginn decided to switch to a coxless pair and won the 1999 World Championship.
 This win established Tomkins as the first man to win a gold medal at World Championships in each of the five sweep rowing events.